Types of Properties in Singapore

 This part seems straightforward, but there are a few differences with these definitions in Singapore.

-Fully-furnished apartments in Singapore would include all the basic white goods such as fridges, aircons or washing machines to beds, sofas, TV set and dining furniture.
+Fully-furnished apartments in Singapore would include all the basic white goods, such as fridges, air conditioners, or washing machines to beds, sofas, TV setsand dining furniture.
 However, let's take the UK as an example.
-There the term “fully-furnished” may include other aspects such as a decked out kitchen with all sorts of appliances and utensils or a bedroom with bedding and towels included.
+There, the term “fully-furnished” may include other aspects such as a decked-out kitchen with all sorts of appliances and utensils or a bedroom with bedding and towels included.
 This is not to be expected in Singapore.

 On the other hand, “semi-furnished” or “partially furnished” would mean only the basic white goods with no other furniture such as sofas or beds included.
 The spectrum of the term “semi-furnished” is very large in Singapore.
 Therefore, it would be advisable for you to discuss with your agent what is included and what isn't.
 Once you book yourself a viewing, further aspects can be discussed with the agent or landlord, including the inventory checklist.